Which Georgians are in the Rock & Roll Hall of Fame?

-The 2025 class of Rock & Roll Hall of Fame inductees will be announced Sunday.
+The 2025 class of the Rock & Roll Hall of Fame was announced Sunday, and Georgia’s Outkast is among the newest inductees.

-Georgia acts Outkast and the Black Crowes are among this year’s 14 nominees, competing against artists like Mariah Carey, Cyndi Lauper and Billy Idol.

 The Allman Brothers Band